-I recently managed to get well and truly lost using satellite navigation and following Susan’s mechanical voice.
-With confidence Susan took me from “the known” to the “very unknown” parts of Brisbane.
+Asking For Directions: I recently managed to get well and truly lost using satellite navigation and following Susan’s mechanical voice.
+With confidence, Susan took me from “the known” to the “very unknown” parts of Brisbane.
 I realised that my canned journey had come to an end when I kept going around in circles.
 So much for technology!

 But was it really technology’s fault?
-After all it was my journey.
-I had ownership about where I wanted to go.
+After all, it was my journey.
+I had ownership of where I wanted to go.
 I should have had a backup plan.
 A map perhaps or even more unlikely,

 “Asking for directions!”

 Asking for directions is worse than being lost.
-After all being lost is a private affair, no one knows or cares and it is quite easy to remain lost.
-It is only when being lost impacts on a task of a duty or has financial implications that it becomes particularly inconvenient.
-After all if I had unlimited resources and time, I could continue driving up and down the same road all my life.
+After all, being lost is a private affair, no one knows or cares and it is quite easy to remain lost.
+It is only when being lost impacts on the task of a duty or has financial implications that it becomes particularly inconvenient.
+After all, if I had unlimited resources and time, I could continue driving up and down the same road all my life.

 As ridiculous as it sounds we sometimes do this in life.

 Without having any idea about where we are or where we are going we do the same things in life, over and over, without asking for directions.
 We make the same mistakes.
 We cover the same ground.
 If we do it long enough we convince others and ourselves that we know where we are going, because Susan, the artificial navigator, said so.

 The way out of the dilemma is to ask for directions, but this is not without personal risk.
 It requires three painful steps.

 As much as it may seem unpalatable or impossible we have to take step one.
 It is impossible to ask for directions without first accepting that we are lost.
 Blame who you may but to get “unlost” requires a change in the previous way of thinking.